-Using PECS has given my children a voice, they are able to make choices and request things they need.
-These are vital things that make a huge difference, if you can express your needs it avoids so much frustration and stress.
+Using PECS has given my children a voice, they are able to make choices and request the things they need.
+These are vital skills that make a huge difference, if you can express your needs it avoids so much frustration and stress.

 You can get a lot of information on PECS from their website – Pyramid Education Consultants UK.
-I would really recommend going on the official PECS training course I found it incredibly helpful.
+I would really recommend going on the Level 1 PECS training course I found it incredibly helpful.

-I have a number of posts that relate to how we have implemented PECS in the home and some key points that might be helpful for others using PECS.
+I have a number of posts that relate to how we have implemented PECS in the home along with reviews of products from PECS UK.

 - PECS Phase 1 Communicate / Exchange